coq/bot/README.md

 the `bot-components` folder as an independent library of building blocks to create a personalized bot in OCaml.
-In the meantime, if you deploy your own instance, the `callback` function in the `bot.ml` file is the main entry point, when we can decide of your own business logic by choosing the subscriptions you listen to, and by triggering the relevant queries and mutations on demand.
+In the meantime, if you deploy your own instance, the `callback` function in the `bot.ml` file is the main entry point, where you can decide of your own business logic by choosing the subscriptions you listen to, and by triggering the relevant queries and mutations on demand.

 ## How to deploy a new instance ##